 A municipality may charge a regulatory fee to cover the cost of regulating a business or a business activity.
 Importantly, regulatory fees may not be used to generate revenue.
 Instead, the amount of the revenue fee must approximate the reasonable cost of the regulatory activity performed.

-For more information about occupation taxes and regulatory fees or to view a sample occupation tax or regulatory fee ordinance, see the GMA’s Occupation Taxes and Regulatory Fees: Make Them Work for Your City
+For more information about occupation taxes and regulatory fees or to view a sample occupation tax or regulatory fee ordinance, see GMA’s Occupation Taxes and Regulatory Fees: Make Them Work for Your City

 Financial Depository Institutions Business License Tax